-- when the crew has responded, drop the flag smartly to the side, out of sight

-- inform all other umpires, judges and the co-ordinating umpire of the warning

-- c.
-All Umpires

-- Where crews are close together in neutral water, the umpire may:

-- raise a white flag vertically above their head

-- name the crews

-- audibly instruct the crews to move apart
+- drop the flag smartly to the side, out of sight - inform all other umpires, judges and the co-ordinating umpire of the warning. - c.
+All Umpires - Where crews are close together in neutral water, the umpire may: - raise a white flag vertically above their head - name the crews - audibly instruct the crews to move apart

+If the crews fail to respond, the umpire may repeat the above sequence

-- when the crews have responded, the umpire shall drop the flag smartly to the side, out of sight
+When the crews have responded, the umpire shall drop the flag smartly to the side, out of sight

-- if the crews fail to respond, the umpire may repeat the sequence

 - To stop a crew, but not the race, the umpire shall:

 - raise the white flag vertically above their head

 - name the crew

 - give the command: 'stop'

 - To stop a race, the umpire shall:

 - ring the bell

 - wave a red flag

 - give the command: 'stop'